How to Get User Login History using PowerShell

-Tracking user login history is crucial for auditing, security monitoring, and troubleshooting in Active Directory environments.
-PowerShell provides a powerful way to retrieve and analyze user login information.
+Keeping track of user login history is essential for auditing, security monitoring and troubleshooting in Active Directory environments.
+PowerShell offers a robust way to pull and analyze user login data.

 Steps to get User Login History using PowerShell

-This step ensures you have the necessary permissions to access and query event logs.
+This step is crucial as it ensures you have the right permissions to access and query the event logs.

 Step 2: Use PowerShell to Query Event Logs